ffromani/fromanirh/docs/presentations/k8s-cpumanager-smtawareness/kep/README.md

 The workload guest may wish to avoid thread siblings.
 This is to avoid noisy neighborhoods, which may have effect on core compute resources or in processor cache interference.
-Implementations of this policy proposed here are already found in [external projects](https://github.com/nokia/CPU-Pooler#hyperthreading-support) or in [OpenStack](https://specs.openstack.org/openstack/nova-specs/specs/mitaka/implemented/virt-driver-cpu-thread-pinning.html), which is one of the leading platform for VNF (Virtual Network Functions), the previous incarnation of CNF.
+Implementations of this policy proposed here are already found in [external projects](https://github.com/nokia/CPU-Pooler#hyperthreading-support) or in [OpenStack](https://specs.openstack.org/openstack/nova-specs/specs/mitaka/implemented/virt-driver-cpu-thread-pinning.html), which is one of the leading platform for VNF (Virtual Network Functions), the predecessor of CNFs.

-### Other?

-WRITEME

 ### Risks and Mitigations

-This new policy is opt-in.
+This new behaviour is opt-in.
 Users will need to explicitly enable it in their kubelet configuration.
 The change is very self contained, with little impact in the shared codebase.
 The impact in the shared codebase will be addressed enhancing the current testsuite.

 | Risk                                                      | Impact        | Mitigation |